 I will always say that Waid’s run was his most prolific era as a writer because it seemed that he always had a new, fun concept to give to his audience and this particular story was really good in the sense that there is a lot going on without feeling overwhelming and there is a great balance between the action and the emotional component.
 And as I said before, it has many of the classic tropes that you can expect from the Flash: time travel, speedsters, future shenanigans and romance.

-A somewhat forgotten story that has all the elements of a classic.
+A somewhat forgotten story that has all the elements of a classic, and a story that deserves to be considered one of the best flash comics stories for sure.

 Barry Allen wasn’t the first Flash; that title belongs to Jay Garrick, who was the Golden Age Flash and founding member of the Justice Society of America in the 40s and whose title was cancelled in the 50s due to the decline of superhero comics as a whole.
 Barry would appear in Showcase #4 in 1956, with a more sci-fi based concept of the Flash mythos, and would become a massive success, establishing the beginning of the Silver Age of comics.